Cats are good at self-maintenance. But even your fastidious feline can't prevent some of these more common cat diseases and health issues.

 Fleas are a very common external feline health problem.
 But it's one you can easily treat.
 Signs your cat has fleas include:

-- Flea dirt on its skin (they look like tiny black dots)
+- Flea dirt on its skin (it looks like tiny black dots)

 - Constant scratching